TosbackCgusBridge-Bot/CGUs-versions/Medicinenet/Privacy Policy.md

 *   In the event of a corporate change in control resulting from, for example, a merger, a sale of assets, or bankruptcy. or
 *   In special cases, such as in response to a physical threat to you or others.

-WebMD does not make your Personal Information available to third parties for their marketing purposes.
+WebMD does not make your Personal Information available to third parties for their marketing purposes without your consent.

 Read more about With Whom Do We Share Your Information?